Category: U.S. Politics

 • Rosicrucians, Fallen Angels, and American Politics

 It can’t be determined from Hughes’s own comments how serious he intended this effort to be.
 Asprem defines it as “a social media-coordinated protest movement leveraging the trappings of magic and witchcraft to mobilize resistance against the incumbent United States president and his administration.”
 But however you look at it, the magical resistance was hard to ignore.
 The first event took place on February 24, 2017.
 The ‘movement’ was given coverage on social media and in magazines such as Elle, Dazed, Vanity Fair, and Vox.
 It’s not clear how many people actually participated in the initial event, and the numbers quickly diminished.
-But the movement had enough participants, or enough publicity, to earn it equal billing with the right in the magical drama.
+But the movement had enough participants, or enough publicity, to earn it equal billing with the Right in the magical drama.
 And this supposedly inspired the Magical Reaction.

 But in my opinion, the most disturbing discovery in Asprem’s article is a date that connects Donald Trump’s nomination as GOP presidential candidate, with 4chan’s /pol/ board.
 It is possible that intelligence operatives are fueling political divisions, and the magical war in particular, including the Cult of Kek, 4chan, 8chan, and q anon.
 Consider an unlikely occurrence on 4chan concerning Trump’s coming victory in the presidential race.
 Asprem explains that there is “a particular form of playful superstition on 4chan”.